ittekiou/EgQE/docs/articles/PS-NL05_Negotiational-Liberalism_and_Indefinite-Imperative.md

 ## 2. The Categorical Imperative and the Question of Otherness

 Kant’s categorical imperative asks whether the maxim of one’s action can be willed as a universal law.
-While this provides a principle of universality, it presupposes others as _rational equals_ and thereby lacks a circuit for dealing with **misalignment or ZURE** in a negotiative way.
+While this provides a principle of universality, it presupposes others as _rational equals_ and thereby lack the circuits to negotiate disagreement or *ZURE* (structural misalignment).
 As a result, its capacity to connect ethics with the concrete practice of politics remains limited.

 ---